leon2000-ai/TSGaussian/README.md

 ## Run the Demo

-### Download Demo Data

-Please download the demo data and place it in the `data/` folder before running the demo.
-You can download it from [Google Drive](https://drive.google.com/drive/folders/1Vzec6A5ZkgyjzwoT7Ajqhy-vggTtzAK7?usp=drive_link).
+You can download the demo data from [Google Drive](https://drive.google.com/drive/folders/1Vzec6A5ZkgyjzwoT7Ajqhy-vggTtzAK7?usp=drive_link).

-To run the demo, use:
+After downloading, extract the data into the `data/` directory.

 ```bash
 bash script/train.sh plant1 1 4,5,8
 ```

 ### Contact
 If you have any question or collaboration needs, please email liweifu@mail.hzau.edu.cn.